IOxCyber/Linux-octo/README.md

 This repo is all about Linux basic &amp; Administration activities.
 Learning from the Redhat Training Portal.

 ## Linux In-build Command:
-- NounVerb Format, eg. useradd, keygen, userdel etc.
+- Command Naming Format: `NounVerb` eg. useradd, keygen, userdel etc.
+- Command Usage Format: `Cmd -option PATH_to_File or File_Name`
 -